Where New England's Equity Community Comes Together

 Equity Design Strategies to Drive Employee Ownership

-General Session 5
+Power Session 5

 The National Association of Stock Plan Professionals (NASPP) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of Accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its web site: www.nasbaregistry.org.